 Certainly the basic threat to prosperity and liberty can be resolved through sensible reform.
 But intellectual property is a cancer.
 The goal must be not merely to make the cancer more benign, but ultimately to get rid of it entirely.
-So while we are skeptical of the idea of immediately and permanently eliminating intellectual monopoly - the long-term goal should be no less than a complete elimination.
+So, while we are skeptical of the idea of immediately and permanently eliminating intellectual monopoly - the long-term goal should be no less than a complete elimination.
 A phased reduction in the length of terms of both patents and copyrights would be the right place to start.
 By gradually reducing terms, it becomes possible to make the necessary adjustments - for example to FDA regulations, publishing techniques and practices, software development and distribution methods - while at the same time making a commitment to eventual elimination.

 Given that it may well be the case that some modest degree of intellectual monopoly is superior to complete abolition - why do we set as a goal complete elimination of intellectual property?
-Our position on intellectual monopoly is not different than the position most economists take on trade restrictions: although some modest amount of protection might be desirable in special cases, it is more practical and useful to focus on the elimination of restrictions as a general rule.
+Our position on intellectual monopoly is not different from the position most economists take on trade restrictions: although some modest amount of protection might be desirable in special cases, it is more practical and useful to focus on the elimination of restrictions as a general rule.
 Similarly, while some modest amount of intellectual monopoly might be desirable in very special cases, it is more practical and useful to focus on the elimination of intellectual monopoly as a general rule.
 In innovation as in trade, a modest degree of monopoly is not sustainable.
 Once the lobbyist's nose is inside the tent, the entire lobby is sure to follow, and we will once again be faced with a broken patent system and absurdly long copyright terms.
 To secure our prosperity and freedom we must abolish intellectual monopoly from the tent entirely.
+To do so we must develop the very same patient determination with which we have been after trade restrictions for more than half a century, and we are not done yet.

 This analogy between intellectual property and trade restrictions is not a purely rhetorical tool, nor a random comparison.
 For centuries, human innovative activity took the form of creating new consumption goods, new machines and new staples of food.
 But the transmission of ideas from one producer to another and across countries was not nearly as fast, standardized, and routinized as it is today.
 Creative human activity was focused on the creation and reproduction of physical goods and not on the creation and reproduction of ideas.
-Free trade of commodities was therefore key in fostering progress: the more competitors came in with shoes like yours, the more you had to improve on your shoes to keep selling them.
+Free trade of commodities was therefore key in fostering progress: the more competitors entered the market with shoes like yours, the more you had to improve on your shoes to keep selling them.

-This dialectic we used to call economic progress, and, after a few centuries of intellectual debate and numerous wars, Western societies came to understand that restricting international trade was damaging because protectionism prevents economic progress.
+This dialectic we used to call economic progress, and, after a few centuries of intellectual debate and numerous wars, Western societies came to understand that restricting international trade was damaging because protectionism prevents economic progress and fosters international tensions leading to conflict.
 Since at least the late Middle Ages, the battle has been between the forces of progress, individual freedom, competition and free trade, and those of stagnation, regulation of individual actions, monopoly, and trade protection.
-Now that the intellectual and political battle over free trade of physical goods seems won, and an increasing number of less advanced countries are joining the progressive ranks of free-trading nations, pressure for making intellectual property protection stronger is mounting in those very same countries that advocate free trade.
+Now that the intellectual and political battle over free trade of physical goods seems won, and an increasing number of less advanced countries are joining the progressive ranks of freetrading nations, pressure for making intellectual property protection stronger is mounting in those very same countries that advocate free trade.
 This is not coincidence.